Tomb of the Unknown Soldier (Arlington National Cemetery): Walking the mat

 After each turn, the guard executes a sharp "shoulder-arms" movement to place the weapon on the shoulder closest to the visitors to signify that the guard stands between the Tomb and any possible threat.

-Out of respect for the interred, the sentinels command silence at the tombs.
+Out of respect for the interred, the sentinels command silence at the tombs, and all persons are requested to stand if able.
 If the guard walking the mat must vocally confront a disturbance from spectators, or a threat, the routine is interrupted and remains so until the disturbance is under control.
 The sentinel will exit the mat, place the weapon in port arms position, and confront the disturbance.
 Once under control, the sentinel then walks on the pavement to the other side of the mat, turns to shoulder arms, and resumes the routine from the point of interruption.

 Twenty-one was chosen because it symbolizes the highest military honor that can be bestowed—the 21-gun salute.

 The mat is usually replaced twice per year: before Memorial Day and before Veterans Day.
 This is required because of the wear on the rubber mat by the special shoes worn by tomb guards.
 The sentinels have metal plates built into the soles and inner parts of their shoes to allow for a more rugged sole and to give the signature click of the heel during maneuvers.
 The sentinels wear sunglasses because of the bright reflection from the marble surrounding the Tomb and the Memorial Amphitheater.

 Changing of the Guard

-While Arlington National Cemetery is open, during the day in the summer months from April 1 to September 30, the guard is changed every half hour.
-During the winter months, from October 1 to March 31, the guard is changed every hour.
-After the cemetery closes to the public (7 p.m. to 8 a.m.
-April through September, and 5 p.m. to 8 a.m.
-October through March), the guard is changed every 2 hours.
+While Arlington National Cemetery is open, during the day in the summer months from 1 April to 30 September, the guard is changed every half-hour.
+During the winter months, from 1 October to 31 March, the guard is changed every hour.
+While the cemetery is closed to the public (5PM - 8AM daily), the guard is changed every two hours.
 The ceremony can be witnessed by the public whenever Arlington National Cemetery is open.

 The guard change is very symbolic but also conducted in accordance with Army regulations.
 The relief commander or assistant relief commander, along with the incoming guard, are both required for a guard change to take place.
 The relief commander orders the outgoing guard to "pass on your orders" to the incoming guard.
 The outgoing guard will say to the incoming guard, "Post and orders remain as directed."
 The incoming guard's response is always "Orders acknowledged."
 During changes when the public is witnessing the ceremony, the commander will inform the public that the ceremony is about to take place and that those in attendance should remain "silent and standing" throughout the entire event.
 In some occurrences, the public is also asked to refrain from taking flash pictures (mostly during inclement weather).

-On October 4, 2021, the first all-female changing of the guard took place to honor Sergeant of the Guard Sgt.
+On 4 October 2021, the first all-female changing of the guard took place to honor Sergeant of the Guard Sgt.
 Chelsea Porterfield, who was the first woman to hold that position.